What is the definition of Rehab?

 Rehab is the term used to refer to a specialised programme which helps people who are addicted to drugs or alcohol recover from their addiction.
+Treatment is also becoming common for those suffering from mental illness, depression and anxiety.
 Rehab is short for rehabilitation and these programmes have been designed to work through a person’s particular issues surrounding their addiction, withdraw from the substances they are addicted to and provide them with new mechanisms and skills to cope without it.

 Most rehabilitation programmes will go through four main stages

 - During your initial assessment a professional will determine the type of treatment that will work best for you.
 They will take a full personal history to enable them to understand not only your current level of dependency but some of the reasons why you might have become addicted in the first place.
 People often use drugs or alcohol to escape from life circumstances that they don’t know how to deal with.
 Once this initial assessment has been done, they will be able to recommend a suitable plan of treatment which will be tailored to your particular circumstances.

 - The second stage of the rehab process will be detox.This is when you have to withdraw from using the drugs or alcohol to which you have become addicted.
 During this stage you are likely to suffer from withdrawal symptoms and detox is best managed under medical supervision, as some of these symptoms can become life threatening.

 - After you have gone through detox, the next stage in your rehabilitation will be counselling and psychotherapy.
 This can be both group and individual therapy to identify the particular issues and negative patterns of behaviour which surrounded your addiction.
 This will help you to address them and replace them with new strategies to create lasting change.